OCISRAEL/OCIFundamentals-lab02/README.md

    ![drawing](./img/dgpolicy.png)

 2. Access your **Cluster** via cloudshell

-3. Run the following command to create multipe replicas of the nginx deployment:
+3. Run the following command to create multiple replicas of the nginx deployment:

         kubectl scale --replicas=30 deployment/oci-fund-nginx

 4. Navigate to **Node Pools** & Choose Your **Pool**.
-Wait and observe how the node pool updating in the console
+Wait and observe how the node pool updates in the console

     ![drawing](./img/nodepoolcreation.png)